-“Reasonable visitation” may be two weekends per month.
-But most children are intensely dissatisfied with this arrangement: it is a huge decrease from daily contact.
-A younger child will be most upset by the separation.
+“Reasonable visitation” may be two weekends per month from a legal standpoint, but most children are intensely dissatisfied with this arrangement.
+It is a huge decrease from daily contact, and a younger child will be most upset by what seems like a lengthy separation.

 Research shows frequent contact with the absent parent is very important – unless this parent has been abusive to the children.
 Regular contact helps a child adjust to the break-up and reduces the trauma over the loss of this parent.
-Reassurance of love is important.
+Reassuring the child of both parents’ love is important.
 Relationships need to be consistent.
 A child of a split family will survive best when parents can do two things:

 A child does not “get over” a lack of contact with the absent parent.
-They stop talking about feelings of desertion and rejection.
+If they felt safe sharing their feelings of desertion and rejection, they will stop talking about it.
 They won’t talk about the pain they feel.
 Parents may assume that a few visits are enough for the child – they may even think that having no visits is okay.

-Here are some tips about fostering contact with the absent parent.
+Here are four tips about fostering contact with the absent parent after divorce.

-Plan Contacts.
-Contact should be planned.
-It should not be last minute.
+Contact should be planned well in advance rather than being last-minute.
 This benefits both the child and parent.
-Parents need respect for their privacy.
-And a break-up demands new boundaries.
-It also brings a need to redefine one’s self.
-The absent parent should stick to the schedule.
-This is important.
-It helps the child maintain a sense of trust.
-The child should feel they can depend on the parent.
-It also shows respect for the resident parent’s plans.
-The parent in the home needs a break.
-The child benefits if that parent has some rest and recreation.
+Parents need respect for their time and their privacy.
+A break-up demands new boundaries, and it also brings a need to redefine one’s self.
+Barring a true emergency, the absent parent should stick to the parenting-time schedule.
+This helps the child maintain a sense of trust in the non-custodial parent; they should feel they can depend on the absent parent to keep their word.
+It also shows respect for the resident parent’s plans: the parent in the home needs a break, and the child benefits if that parent has some rest and recreation.

-Be on Time.
-Sometimes the absent parent is late getting the child.
-The child strongly resents the delay.
-They feel it more than the parent does.
-This is very true for young children.
+Sometimes, the absent parent is late picking up their child.
+The child strongly resents the delay – in fact, the child often feels it more strongly than the parent does.
+This is certainly true for young children.

-Frequent Access.
 A young child has a very short sense of time.
 Visits with the absent parent should be short but frequent.
-This is much better than long, infrequent visits.
-Show them a calendar.
-Let them see the schedule for future visits.
+Regular short visits are much better for the child-parent bond than long, infrequent visits.
+Show your children a calendar, and let them see the schedule for future visits.
 This will help a young child manage the absence.

-This article was adapted with permission from What About the Children?
+This article has been adapted with permission from What About the Children?
 A Simple Guide For Divorced/Separated And Divorcing Parents (CDE, eighth edition, 2011) by Donald A. Gordon (Ph.D.) and Jack Arbuthnot (Ph.D.).
 Based in Athens, OH, the Center for Divorce Education (CDE) is a non-proﬁt corporation founded in 1987 by a consortium of attorneys and psychologists.
-The CDE is dedicated to advocating for children and helping parents to minimize the harmful effects that divorce and separation has on children. www.divorce-education.com
+The CDE is dedicated to advocating for children and helping parents to minimize the harmful effects that divorce and separation has on children.
+More information and skills to improve relationships with the co-parent and children is available at: online.divorce-education.com